rust-lang/nomicon/src/atomics/relaxed.md

 like to point out that this is true of **all** atomic orderings, since a common misconception is that the `Relaxed` ordering somehow negates this guarantee.

+> Another common confusion about RMWs is that they are guaranteed to “see the
+> latest value” of an atomic, which I believe came from a misinterpretation of
+> the C++ specification and was later spread by rumour.
+Of course, this makes no
+> sense, since atomics have no latest value due to the lack of the concept of
+> time.
+The original statement in the specification was actually just specifying
+> that atomic RMWs are atomic: they only consider the directly previous value in
+> the modification order and not any value before it, and gave no additional
+> guarantee.

 There are many different RMW operations to choose from, but the one most appropriate for this use case is `fetch_add`, which adds a number to the atomic, as well as returns the old value.
 So our code can be rewritten as this: